CaptainChrispy/movie-watchlist/README.md

-# 🎬 Movie Watchlist
+# Movie Time

-A Netflix-style shared movie watchlist for you and your friends.
+A Netflix-inspired shared movie watchlist for you and your friends.

 ## Setup and Configuration